 allow-header-cert-infoto ‘true’ puts Puppet Server in an incredibly vulnerable state.
 Take extra caution to ensure it is absolutely not reachable by an untrusted network.

-allow-header-cert-infoset to ‘true’, authorization code will use only the client HTTP header values—not an SSL-layer client certificate—to determine the client subject name, authentication status, and trusted facts.
+allow-header-cert-infoset to ‘true’, core Ruby Puppet application code will use only the client HTTP header values—not an SSL-layer client certificate—to determine the client subject name, authentication status, and trusted facts.
 This is true even if the web server is hosting an HTTPS connection.
 This applies to validation of the client via rules in the auth.conf file and any trusted facts extracted from certificate extensions.

 client-authsetting in the

 webserverconfig block is set to